spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 When a module is shared with a space you have access to, you can:

-- Discover it in the module list and search results
+- Discover it in the module list and search results.
-- Reference it in your stack configurations
+- Reference it in your stack configurations.

 Module management remains with the owner.
 You cannot see module details, modify settings, create versions, or change sharing configuration for modules shared with you.